Semi-Pro: Critical reception

 Semi-Pro received generally negative reviews from critics.
-The review aggregator Rotten Tomatoes gives the film an approval score of 22% based on 161 reviews, with an average rating of 4.5/10.
+The review aggregator Rotten Tomatoes gives the film an approval score of 23% based on 160 reviews, with an average rating of 4.5/10.
 The site's critical consensus reads, "Semi-Pro is an intermittently funny, half-hearted attempt at sports satire, and one of Will Ferrell's weaker cinematic efforts."
-Metacritic reported the film had an average score of 47 out of 100, based on 29 reviews.
-Matt Zoeller Seitz of New York Times said, "Semi-Pro finds the sweet spot between sports melodrama and parody, and hammers it for 90 diverting minutes."
+Metacritic reported that the film had an average score of 47 out of 100, based on 29 reviews.
+Matt Zoller Seitz of New York Times said, "Semi-Pro finds the sweet spot between sports melodrama and parody, and hammers it for 90 diverting minutes."

 Peter Travers writing for Rolling Stone stated, "when the script, by Scott Armstrong, shoots air balls, Ferrell is a slam-dunk."
 Claudia Puig of USA Today said, "Although not exactly a slam dunk, Semi-Pro is definitely more than semi-funny."
 In his review for The Village Voice, Robert Wilonsky gave the film 2 stars of a possible 4 and wrote that director Kent Alterman, "valiantly tries to tweak the formula by adding a dash more sincerity and humanity to the froth but doesn't get too adventurous.
 But in the end, it's comedy comfort food, something powdered poured from a box."